Competency Based Interviews (The Essentials)

 4. What are competency-based answers?

 So for example, if you had to plan and organise a project, you would start with preplanning, you might want to think about resources required, timelines, deadlines, monitoring and measuring progress, communicating progress to others…. you get the idea!
-This about the keywords that are appropriate for each competency - what good looks like, and then think of your own examples that demonstrate those behaviours.
+This is about the keywords that are appropriate for each competency - what good looks like, and then think of your own examples that demonstrate those behaviours.

 Scoring Competency-Based Interviews